cornzyblack/scaling-journey/README.md

 ## Airflow
 Since this is a daily job, the Airflow service has one Dag called 'daily_events_dag' and it is scheduled to run daily at 6:30 am.
 It consumes events from the Kafka broker, and updates the table, event_forms in Postgres.

+## Queries
+The answers for the questions can be found in a SQL file in the queries folder under the root directory.